brian-rose/ClimateLaboratoryBook/content/home.md

 Python toolkit for interactive, process-oriented climate modeling.
 [Brian Rose][brian] is the principle developer of climlab as well as the author of this book.

-The contents of this book are licensed for free and open consumption under the following license:
-[Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
+The contents of this book are licensed for free and open consumption under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

 [brian]: http://www.atmos.albany.edu/facstaff/brose/index.html
 [env415]: http://www.atmos.albany.edu/facstaff/brose/classes/ENV415_Spring2018/